 As you can see, you can use

 You can find many pretty color schemes for iTerm here.
-My favorites are Dracula and Urple.
-You can either download the whole folder as a zip-file or take the shortcut and download the mentioned schemes directly via
+One of my favorites is Whimsy.
+Other popular color schemes include Gruvbox, Dracula, Nord, and Everforest which you’d have to download from here.
+You can either download the whole folder as a zip-file or take the shortcut and download the mentioned scheme directly via

 curl to your Downloads folder.